fusion809/fusion809.github.io-old2/_posts/2016/12/OS/03-debian.md

 ## Debian
 {% include_relative infoboxes/03a-infobox.html %}

-**Debian** is one of the oldest Linux distributions still in active development, second only to Slackware Linux.
-Ian Murdock started developing it in 1993 and he named it as a portmanteau of the first name of Debra Lynn, his then girlfriend, and his own first name.
+[**Debian**](https://www.debian.org/) is one of the oldest Linux distributions still in active development, second only to Slackware Linux.
+Ian Murdock started developing it in 1993 (when he was 20 years old) and he named it as a portmanteau of the first name of Debra Lynn, his then girlfriend, and his own first name (Deb + Ian = Debian).
+Debian and its derivatives make up most of the usage share of Linux distributions on the desktop and laptop.
+Debian and Ubuntu (a Debian derivative) also make up the majority of the usage share of Linux distributions on servers.
+Debian has four stable branches (each with different repositories, different purposes, different derivatives and different usage shares):

+* [Oldstable](https://wiki.debian.org/DebianOldStable) &mdash; the previous stable release, presently Wheezy (7).
+* [Stable](https://wiki.debian.org/DebianStable) &mdash; the current stable release, presently Jessie (8).
+* [Testing](https://wiki.debian.org/DebianTesting) &mdash; which will become the next stable release, presently Stretch (9).
+* [Unstable (sid)](https://wiki.debian.org/DebianUnstable) &mdash; a bleeding-edge rolling release version of Debian.

 {% include Layouts/clear.html %}